 • Measures relating to profit distributions and sale of shares

 The tax exemptions and benefits otherwise applicable to profit distributions and the sale of shares are not applicable within the scope of shareholdings in a company in a non-cooperative tax jurisdiction.
 This specifically concerns § 8b (1) of the German Corporation Income Tax Act (Körperschaftsteuergesetz, “KStG”), DTA regulations, the partial income method and the final withholding tax.
+These tightening measures apply from the third year following the inclusion of an area in the StAbwV.

 • Ban on deduction of operating expenses and work-related expenses